rbeaujon/scandiweb/README.md

 # Scandiweb task documentation
-A formulary to show and register products with mass delete and validations
+A formulary to show a list of register products in DB with mass delete and validations

 # Setup